MCL Tear Richmond Heights, MO

 Medial Collateral Ligament (MCL) tears can occur due to various causes, including:

-- Contact Sports: Football, soccer, and hockey players in Richmond Heights, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Richmond Heights, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 MCL tear prevention includes proper conditioning, strength training, flexibility routines, and protective sports gear.